-Main differences between Dow Jones, NASDAQ and S&P500
+What is the difference between the Dow Jones, NASDAQ and S&P500 Indices?

 As you probably already know, Stock price fluctuation is common.
 Sometimes these changes are frequent and quick, while on other occasions, they happen randomly and can catch you off-guard.
 However, if you have the right knowledge and experience, you can tackle these problems by understanding and gauging the stock market’s overall health.
 This separates professional investors from inexperienced ones.

 If you are new to the stock market and want to familiarise yourself with its ins and outs, you must understand some essential market indices which will help you quickly assess market performance.

 While there is a long list of these indices, there are three that every aspiring trader should understand.
 They are: